ultimate271/notes/book/shortstory/Seth and Cain Draft5.md

 "The snake then began to slither away towards the center of the garden where the mushrooms were, and me, still entranced by the idea of a talking snake, followed it.
-You see, Seth, I reasoned that I could follow it, but I didn't have to actually eat the mushrooms.
+I had no reason to disbelieve that the snake was telling the truth.

 "So I followed the snake to the center of the garden.
 When I got there, there was a great tree, and wrapped around the tree, the snake had coiled itself all